 What is silver bullion?

 Very often silver bullion is used to describe bars of silver, but this doesn’t give you the whole picture.
-Silver bullion refers to any invest grade silver, of at least 999.95 purity presented in either bars or coins.
+Silver bullion refers to any investment-grade silver, of at least 999.95 purity presented in either bars or silver coins.

 Claude de Bullion, the French Minister of Finance under Louis XIII, is who many believe we have to thank for the phrase ‘bullion’.